Nissan Fuga

-The Nissan Fuga (Japanese: 日産・フーガ Nissan Fūga) is a mid-size luxury sedan produced by Japanese automaker Nissan since October 2004.
+The Nissan Fuga (Japanese: 日産・フーガ Nissan Fūga) is a mid-size luxury sedan produced by Japanese automaker Nissan from 2004 till 2022.
 It is built on a wider, stretched wheelbase version of the Nissan FM platform.
 After the Nissan Cima and Nissan President were discontinued in August 2010, the Fuga became Nissan's flagship vehicle.
-In North America and Europe, the Fuga is sold as the second and third-generation Infiniti M (Q70 from 2014), where it has been the flagship of the Infiniti luxury division of Nissan since 2006.
+In North America and Europe, the Fuga was sold as the second and third-generation Infiniti M and Infiniti Q70, where it was the flagship sedan of the Infiniti luxury division of Nissan from 2006 to 2019.
+In 2022, the Fuga was discontinued alongside the Cima, leaving the Skyline as Nissan's sole sedan offering in Japan.

 First shown as the Fuga Concept at the 2003 Tokyo Motor Show, the F51 replaced the long-running Nissan Cedric, Gloria, Cima and President.
 The name derives from the Italian fuga, for fugue, the musical composition form.

 First generation (Y50; 2004)

-When the Prince (Nissan) Gloria was first introduced in 1959, it was based on a stretched version of the original Prince (Nissan) Skyline, which was first introduced in 1957.
+When the Prince (Nissan) Gloria was first introduced in 1959, it was based on a stretched version of the original Prince Skyline, which was first introduced in 1957.
 Nissan used this approach again for the Fuga, using the Skyline platform again.
 The Fuga was available at Japanese Nissan dealerships called Nissan Red Stage and Nissan Blue Stage until Blue Stage and Red Stage dealerships were combined into one Japanese Nissan dealership network utilized internationally in 2005.

 Nissan wanted to create a fresh approach started by the Cedric/Gloria and focus its efforts to compete with European executive mid-sized sports sedans, such as the BMW 5 series, Audi A6, Mercedes-Benz E-Class and Jaguar S-Type.
 The Fuga's primary competitor is the Toyota Crown Athlete Series, but also competes with the Lexus GS, as well as Honda Legend.

-The Fuga trim levels began with "XV" and ended with "GT" as the top trim package, equivalent to the previous "Brougham" and "Gran Turismo" versions of the Cedric and Gloria.
+The Fuga trim levels were divided into the "XV" and "GT" trims, including significant styling differences (different grilles, taillights).
+This was the result of the car having been intended to be sold as either a Cedric or a Gloria, with the XV replacing the Cedric and the GT the Gloria.
+After the 2007 facelift, the range was unified into the GT model.

 In markets outside Japan it is sold as the second-generation Infiniti M (M35/45).
 The Infiniti M became the flagship of the Infiniti luxury division after the 2006 model year, as the Infiniti Q (the Cima's counterpart in certain markets) was discontinued.
 However the Cima would remain in production for the Japanese domestic market and it is 2 in longer than the Fuga which slots below it in the lineup.

 The Fuga is also used as an uplevel taxi in Japan.

 Mitsuoka Motors, a small Japanese automobile company, uses the Nissan Fuga as a base for their Galue-III luxury sedan which has been produced since 2005.